finos/architecture-as-code/calm-extension/README.md

 # CALM Extention

 An extention designed to visualize CALM Schema in VS Code.
-This tool can be used to visualize a CALM Instantiation from the command pallete of VS Code.
+This tool can be used to visualize a CALM Instantiation from the command pallet of VS Code.

 ## Features
-Visualize a diagram of your CALM instantiation from the VS Code command pallete.
+Visualize a diagram of your CALM instantiation from the VS Code command pallet.
 Type: ``CALM: Calm Visualize Current Instantiation File``